 I’ve teamed up with my friends at California Strawberries to bring you the story of Cecilia Zavala and create this Dairy-Free Strawberry Basil Milkshake.
 I’m honored that I was able to speak with Cecilia about her experiences working as a California Strawberry employee and her path to success.

 Just about 2 years ago I was able to take a trip down to Monterey with to visit some of their farms and learn all we could about strawberries.
 It was a memorable trip that I still look back on fondly.
-I will never forget how amazing it was to sit amongst fields and fields of strawberries basking in the sun and had so much admiration for the workers in the fields.
+It’s an amazing feeling to sit amongst fields and fields of strawberries basking in the sun and had so much admiration for the workers in the fields.
 I remember how easy and effortless they made a job look that was certainly not easy.
 I remember wondering what their story was, what brought them here, who were their families.
 To read more about that trip you can check out my Strawberry + Arugula Salad with Champagne Vinaigrette recipe.

 That’s why when I was offered to the opportunity this year to sit down with one of California Strawberries’ farm workers and interview her about her experience working in strawberries I was beyond thrilled.
 Something I’ve always admired and recognized in people is their resiliency and perseverance, particularly when the odds aren’t necessarily stacked in their favor.
 I believe humans are built to be able to grow and achieve and when we do that, I love being able to hear those stories.
 On a warm April day in Salinas I was able to hear the story of Cecilia Zavala.